🚨 France Visa Slots Filling Fast – Secure Your Appointment Today!

 Evisa/sharecode

-If you are a UK resident with a BRP, it has been changed into the UK eVisa/share, which is essential to provide.
+If you are a UK resident with a BRP, it has now been converted into a UK eVisa/share code, which must be provided.

-****These essential documents must be provided during the France Visa Appointment.
-Many additional documents will be needed depending on the type of visa you choose. *****
+***These essential documents must be submitted during the France Visa Appointment.
+Additional documents may be required depending on the type of visa you choose.

 France Tourist Visa

-A tourist visa is required when visiting France for tourism purposes only.
-Here are the additional documents that you need to provide:
+A tourist visa is required when visiting France solely for tourism.
+Additional documents needed:

-Travel Itinerary: Make sure that you give the proper details of your itinerary, including the flight ticket and the places you will explore and the destination you will visit.
+• Travel Itinerary: Provide full details of your trip including flight tickets, the places you will explore, and the destinations you plan to visit.

 France Business Visa

-A France business visa is required when you are going to the country for business purposes, in which you need to provide additional documents, which are mentioned below:
+A France business visa is required when you are visiting for business activities.
+Additional documents include:

-Personal and company bank statements: For a business visa, you may need to provide detailed statements for both personal and company accounts for 3 to 6 months.
+• Personal and company bank statements: For a business visa, you may need to provide detailed personal and company bank statements for the last 3–6 months.

 France Spouse Visa

-Proof of Genuine Relationship: Photos, bank statements, and communication logs; supporting documents may also need to be provided.
+• Proof of Genuine Relationship: Photos, bank statements, communication logs, and other supporting documents may be required.

-• Travel details: Keep the itinerary transparent and ensure you give all the supporting documents about your travel plans, including all the destinations and other details like accommodation and reservations.
+• Travel details: Submit your itinerary and all supporting documents for your travel plans, including accommodation and reservations.

 Documents For the Minors